danhoat/woo-variation-custom/README.md

 Click the button Generate Variations then system auto create 3 sub post variation .\

   Save the post.\
-  Done.\
+  Done.

-  3) Allow guest checkout.\
+3) Allow guest checkout.<br />
 From dashboard => Woocommerce menu => Account & Privacy tab => mark check into the checkbox "Allow customers to place orders without an account" then save this form.\